Ghosthy/Ghostcoin/README.md

 Because after 5 weeks it is basically a pure PoS coin, it does not need to be intensively mined, as the PoW payout will remain the minimum.
 Most coins will be generated through PoS, thus it is a coin that will save a lot of energy compared to other coins.

-GhostCoin will have a total of 70 billion coins.
+GhostCoin will have a total of 750 million coins.
 Initially each block will deliver 100000 to 900000 coins randomly.
 The PoW payout will be halved each week (7 days).
 After 5 weeks, the PoW payout will be fixed at 1 coin per block.

 PoS will start after at least 20 days of holding of the coins in the wallet.
 With PoS, the coin is more resilient to 51% attack.